-While you’re sitting on the beach sipping on a frozen piña colada and feeling the sand between your toes and the sunshine on your warm skin, what are you thinking about?
+While you’re sitting on the beach sipping on a frozen piña colada and feeling the sand between your toes.
+The sunshine on your warm skin.
+What are you thinking about?
 Perhaps how great your flight from Wisconsin to Florida was, or what outfit you'll wear to brunch tomorrow.
 It’s safe to assume that you aren’t thinking about the damage being done to the roof on your vacation home from today's incredibly high UV rays.

 I know, this is a lot to throw at someone on vacation.
 However, knowledge is power.
 Now that you know the regional weather damages possibly being done to your cozy beachside cottage, you can take the proper precautions.
 Remembering to clean your gutters regularly, ventilate the attic, and have your roof inspected by professionals are all small steps you can take to avoid future damage.
 If you take care of your asphalt shingle roof, it will return the favor.